shopsys/shopsys/docs/basic-concepts/basics-about-package-architecture.md

 ## Introduction

-This article describes the architecture of Shopsys Platform from the viewpoint of packages (in a contrast to application layers, about which you can read in the [separate article](../model/introduction-to-model-architecture.md)).
+This article describes the architecture of Shopsys Platform from the viewpoint of packages (in contrast to application layers, about which you can read in the [separate article](./introduction-to-model-architecture.md)).
-After you finish reading the article, you will know how to start an implementation, how to perform upgrades of your own project based on Shopsys Platform and you will understand what modules are.
+After you finish reading the article, you will know how to start an implementation, how to perform upgrades of your own project based on Shopsys Platform, and you will understand what modules are.

 ## Basic terms